onap/policy-parent/README.md

 - All policy repos cloned side-by-side
 - `gita` installed (optional, but recommended for multi-repo git operations)

-> All commands below assume your working directory is the aggregator root
-> (the `policy/` directory containing all repo checkouts) unless otherwise noted.
+> All commands below assume your working directory is the `policy` directory containing all repos unless otherwise noted.

 ## Step 1: Pull latest changes for all repos